Prednisone

 • If you have diabetes, you may need to increase the dose of your diabetes medicine to control your blood glucose.
 Talk to your doctor about this.

-• Prednisone can also cause the onset of diabetes in people who are at risk of diabetes.
-Your doctor will monitor your blood glucose levels regularly.
+• Prednisone can also cause diabetes in people who are at risk.
+Your doctor will check your blood glucose levels regularly.

 • Eye pain and changes to your vision